 The VA gives lenders leeway in how they handle an applicant with “derogatory debt” (such as collections, judgments and liens).
 Most lenders place a cap on the amount of derogatory debt an applicant can have.
 Debt above that cap will be carefully analyzed by underwriters, and could trigger loan denial.

 Also keep in mind that if you’re delinquent or in default on any debt to the federal government, your VA loan application is certain to be denied.
 An applicant can have federal debt (student loans, for example) and qualify for a VA loan, but only if the account is current and in good standing.
+If you have student loans and are looking to obtain and VA loan check out this article on VA loans and student debt.

 The best way to handle collections?
 Set up a manageable payment plan.
 Lenders would much rather see an applicant managing their debt than ignoring their debt.